 Although nursing includes an array of qualities such as administrative and executive; management is yet another effective leadership style.
 Nursing leadership and management skills serve as an unmatchable combination for delivering top-notch quality services to patients, globally.

 Popular Nursing Leadership Styles: Their Pros and Cons

-When it comes to nursing management, the leadership styles can further be divided into multiple categories.
+When it comes to nursing management, leadership styles can further be divided into multiple categories.
 Today, we will discuss five different nursing leadership styles as recognized by the American Association of Nurse Assessment Coordination (AANAC).

 1. Transformational Leadership in Nursing

-The key concept of transformational leadership is to teach employees the right approach and think rather than simply following the orders.
+The key concept of transformational leadership is to teach employees the right approach and think rather than simply following orders.
 Therefore, it is a lot more than simply allotting the tasks.
 This is the reason they are also referred to as “quiet leaders”.

-The Positives of Transformational Leadership: This nursing leadership style is excellent for inspiring the employees for exploring new ways to carry off their goals through conflict resolution.
+The Positives of Transformational Leadership: This nursing leadership style is excellent for inspiring employees for exploring new ways to carry off their goals through conflict resolution.
 By dividing staff into different groups, it is easier to accomplish the tasks, improve the standards of welfare and encourage the employees with rapport building.

 The Negatives of Transformational Leadership: Transformational leaders cannot sustain without an existing structure.
 Hence, in case an organization is new and requires growth; this leadership style wouldn’t be appropriate.